curityio/account-linking-recipes/README.md

 # Account Linking Recipes

 Demonstrates some techniques for handling user accounts and access token identities for complex use cases.\
-Once each recipe is understood, it can be adapted to other authentication providers.
+Once each recipe is understood, it can also be adapted to other authentication providers.

 ## Prerequisites